zig-gamedev/zig-gamedev/libs/zd3d12/README.md

 * Fast image loading using WIC (Windows Imaging Component)
 * Helpers for uploading data to the GPU
 * Fast mipmap generator running on the GPU
-* Interop with Direct2D and DirectWrite for high-quality vector graphics and text rendering
+* Interop with Direct2D and DirectWrite for high-quality vector graphics and text rendering (optional)

 Example programs: https://github.com/michal-z/zig-gamedev/tree/main/samples/intro